 And if the end is just a service, pink punch, and lemon squares then it’s pathetic.
 The human heart cannot handle sustained loss on a diet of sweets.
 That every single relationship ultimately ends in loss is too much for the heart to handle without a Saviour.

-I think about those words to that ancient church in Thessalonica, a church that had experienced death and loss: “Therefore we do not grieve like the rest of mankind, who have no hope” – a verse used often at funerals in my faith tradition.
+I think about words from my faith tradition, words to an ancient church in Thessalonica, a church that had experienced death and loss: “Therefore we do not grieve like the rest of mankind, who have no hope”.
 There’s a mystery to the words.
 The mystery of Christ conquering death — Christ, risen from the dead, trampling down death, bestowing life.

 Bestowing life so that serving pink punch and lemon squares is not an act of irony, but rather an act of sweet hospitality and grace to those who have come to offer comfort, to grieve with hope.